 To register a TEAM to compete in any other market, there is a one-time registration fee of $800.

 Nope.
 That’s the beauty of The TEAM D10.
-Only the top-2 results in each of the 10 events earn your team points.
+Only the top TWO results in each of the 10 events earn your team points.
 So, as long as 2 people on your team complete an event, then your team earns points.

 YES, fundraising affects your score.
 There are 26,667 points available in The TEAM D10.
 Your team may earn up to 6,667 points from your fundraising performance and up to 20,000 points from your athletic performance.